Brad Nathan

 Columbia Business School | Kravis Hall 575 | 665 W 130th St | New York, NY 10027

-I am a Lecturer and Postdoctoral Researcher in Accounting at Columbia University in the City of New York.
+I am a Visiting Professor of Accounting at Columbia University in the City of New York.
 I teach Financial Accounting in the MBA core.

 Before joining Columbia Business School, I earned my B.S. in Electrical Engineering from The University of Texas at Austin (2008), an M.S. in Quantitative Finance from the University of Houston (2016), and an M.S. in Economics (2020) and a Ph.D. in Accounting (2022) from The University of Texas at Dallas.
-My professional experience includes four years as an Electrical Project Engineer at Intel Corporation, managing the design and construction of cutting-edge CPU chip factories.
+My professional experience includes four years as an Electrical Project Engineer at Intel Corporation, where I managed the design and construction of electrical scope for cutting-edge CPU chip factories.
 I am CPA-qualified in the state of Texas.

 In my spare time, I enjoy mountain biking and playing tennis.